 2. Never Pay Full Price for Anything

-- Food: Use coupons (through a local publication or from online websites such as SumoCoupon), buy generic even if name brands are flashier, wait for certain items to go on sale before buying, and for dining out, try to find places that offer student discounts.
+- Food: Use coupons (through a local publication or from online websites), buy generic, supermarket food, even if name brands are flashier, wait for certain items to go on sale before buying, and for dining out, try to find places that offer student discounts.

 - Car: It’s often said that cars lose an average of 15-20% of their value the moment you drive it off the dealer’s lot – always buy used unless you are financially secure enough to buy new.